Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Conclusion

 \section{Conclusion}

-In this work, we presented AdS, a novel parameter-efficient adapter-based framework for multimodal sarcasm detection.
-By limiting adapter placement to the upper layers of CLIP and introducing a text-to-image adapter-state sharing mechanism, AdS captures nuanced cross-modal sarcasm cues while maintaining low parameter overhead.
-Our method outperforms existing baselines and PEFT techniques, demonstrating that selective adapter placement and guided cross-modal interaction can significantly enhance performance in low-resource multimodal learning settings.
+In this work, we presented AdS-CLIP, a novel, parameter-efficient adapter-based adaptation of CLIP for multimodal sarcasm detection.
+By limiting adapter placement to the upper layers of CLIP and introducing a text-to-image adapter-state sharing mechanism, AdS-CLIP captures nuanced cross-modal sarcasm cues while maintaining low parameter overhead.
+Our method outperforms existing baselines and PEFT techniques, demonstrating that selective adapter placement and guided cross-modal interaction can significantly enhance performance with fewer parameter costs.